electricilies/backend/.rules/100-business-logic.md

 ## Order Workflow

 ### Order Status Flow

 ```
 pending → confirmed → shipped → delivered
     ↓
 cancelled
 ```

+- The pending is only applied to orders that has provider payment integration (VNPAY, MOMO, etc..), otherwise the order is created as confirmed directly (COD)

 ### Order Confirmation (⚠️ Critical Transaction)